southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 const directLineSecret = process.env.DIRECT_LINE_KEY || null;
 ```

-To run the test you will need a `directLineSecret` value. which is a token used for the bot connector authorization schema to make requests to the bot.
+To run the test, you will need a `directLineSecret` value, which is a token used for the bot connector authorization schema to make requests to the bot.

 To get this value you will need that your bot is been deployed in Azure and have a [DirectLine Channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-directline?view=azure-bot-service-4.0) configured.